Cairns: Our Hub

 I am normally very good about not drinking the night before diving.
 I know that it’s important to be hydrated before diving.

-not going to bring about this much-needed hydration.
+Drinking wine is not going to bring about this much-needed hydration.
 Oh well.
 There was nothing I could do but drink a good

 amount of water before diving…